Supply cars of Russian peacekeepers freely pass along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, January 2.
-The peaceful rally of Azerbaijan’s non-governmental organizations (NGO) in Karabakh close to the Russian peacekeepers temporarily deployed area near Shusha has been going on for the twentieth second day, Trend reports from the scene.
+SHUSHA, Azerbaijan, January 4.
+The peaceful rally of Azerbaijan’s non-governmental organizations (NGO) in Karabakh close to the Russian peacekeepers temporarily deployed area near Shusha has been going on for the twenty-fourth day, Trend reports from the scene.

-Two supply vehicles of Russian peacekeepers have just passed unhindered heading from Khankendi to Lachin.
+Several more vehicles of Russian peacekeepers have just passed unhindered through Khankendi-Lachin road.

 Earlier, several support and supply vehicles, as well as passenger cars of Russian peacekeepers also passed through the Lachin-Khankendi road without hindrance.